EnCata’s Industrial Designer: Teaming up with the Customer is the most workable approach

 As far as I know, an industrial designer is involved in a wide range of product development activities such as engineering, marketing and product design.
 The development of a new product – from concept to mass production – is a complex iterative process.
 When should an industrial designer get involved in the development process?

 New product development begins with data collection and analytical work.
 It is necessary to study the target audience, market conditions and market competitors at this stage.
 The research is being conducted in order to develop an idea for a competitive product that will fulfill the needs of the target users and will be able to fill a market niche.
 A product manager, product marketer, and product designer are the core participants of the process that begin the creation of a new product.
 The product manager and product marketer conduct the study and make hypotheses about the expected functionality of the future device.
-A product designer joins to the team at the end of this stage.
+A product designer joins the team at the end of this stage.
 In the case of a hardware product, this will be an industrial designer.
 Dry analysis does not always guarantee that the outcome will be an exceptional product.
 So an industrial designer assesses the set of features and functionality emphasized by a product manager.
 Although a product marketer may argue that each individual feature or function of the device is highly sought after in the market, the product may end up looking like a “raggle-taggle show”.
 Some of you may recall one for all universal remote controls that were large in size but fit in the palm of your hand.
 Even the PC keyboard lacked the diversity of buttons found on those remote controls.
 The device was compatible with anything that received radio waves, such as TV sets and household appliances.
 However, no one tried to properly grasp how to set it up or operate it, though I've seen it many times in someone's hands.
 The concept of a universal remote control was initially intriguing, but the product failed to meet the demands of a consumer.

 How does an industrial designer collaborate with mechanical engineers, procurement engineers and technologists in the product development process?